karask/python-bitcoin-utils/docs/usage/addresses.rst

 Converting Between Address Types
 -----------------------------

-While there's no direct "convert" method, you can convert between address types using the intermediate objects:
+While there's no direct "convert" method, you can get different addresses by using your key pair:

 .. code-block:: python